-♦♦ 3500 CHM 100 Fundamentals of Chemistry Grade 10-11 1.50 credits 4.00 college credits Prerequisite: N Aust have passed the Keystone Algebra Exam and take the Penn Coll ege PlacementExam This course CAN be taken after passing Chemistry, but a prior Chemistry course is not a prerequisite
+Grade 10-11 4.00 college credits

+Prerequisite: Must have passed the Keystone Algebra Exam and take the Penn College Placement Exam This course CAN be taken after passing Chemistry, but a prior Chemistry course is not a prerequisite

 Basic principles of chemistry and its practice in laboratory.
 Emphasis on the underlying structure of matter (atoms, ions, molecules) and how structure determines properties.
 Designed to teach chemistry terminology and symbols, as well as to develop analytical and critical thinking skills.
 This course is intended for students planning to attend Penn College as a non-science major.
 Future Penn College students can complete a required science course for their degree program by completion of this course.
 Students who enroll in this course with the intent to receive college credit must pass the Penn College Placement exam.
 With successful completion, students will receive 4 credits for the CHM100 course through Pennsylvania College of Technology.